HTTP connection setup

 Jira screenshot with subdomain workato321.atlassian.net and existing project PPP

 We can provide our username and password in the connection settings as below.
-For the field On-prem secure agent, I selected no gateway as my Jira instance is on the cloud.
+The field Is the app in a private network asks if the HTTP client is secured through OPA.
+Since Jira is on the cloud,

 Jira connection settings